What is a multi-tier racking system?

-First of all, they are engineered to maximise picking operations, and are best suited to businesses with a high number of SKUs (stock keeping units).
-The system creates a highly dense storage capacity within a limited footprint and is a highly efficient, and cost effective way of utilising the cubic area.
+First of all, a multi-tier system is engineered to maximise picking operations and is best suited to businesses with a high number of SKUs (stock keeping units).
+The system creates a highly dense storage capacity within a limited footprint and is a highly efficient, and cost-effective way of utilising the cube (warehouse area).

 When you can't go out, go up!
 Multi-tiers are a great solution for maximising the cube in limited areas

-Multi-tier structures by nature are also highly flexible in terms of the amount of levels, accessories and options you can incorporate.
-They can also vastly improve the pick efficiency of your warehouse operation, essentially making all products accessible for instantaneous picking.
+Multi-tier structures by nature are also highly flexible in terms of the number of levels, accessories and options you can incorporate.
+They can also vastly improve the picking efficiency of your warehouse operation, essentially making all products accessible for instantaneous picking.
 But what kind of products can a multi-tier hold?

 Back to the top!